 The Children of Lir: A Fascinating Irish Legend

 Aoife

 Aoife, pronounced as Eve, was the youngest daughter of King Bodhbh Dearg.
 She was the second daughter of his to marry Lir after her sister, his first wife, died and left their children without a mother’s love.
-Aoife is an important character in the legend of the Children of Lir, as she is the main antagonist.
+Aoife is an essential character in the legend of the Children of Lir, as she is the main antagonist.

+The Children of Lir: A Fascinating Irish Legend